Australian Higher Education Graduation Statement

 Where a student has an outstanding debt, their AHEGS will be produced but not issued until the debt is cleared.

-The AHEGS will be written in English except for thesis titles and abstract where non-English characters have been approved by the Higher Degree Research Committee.
+The AHEGS will be written in English except for thesis title and abstract where non-English characters have been approved by the Thesis Examination Sub-Committee.

 The following statement will be included, as required, verbatim on the first page:

 The Australian Higher Education Graduation Statement is provided by Australian higher education institutions to graduating students on completion of the requirements for a particular higher education award.
 It provides a description of the nature, level, context and status of studies that were pursued by the individual named.
 Its purpose is to assist in both national and international recognition of Australian qualifications and to promote international mobility and professional recognition of graduates.

 The University crest and the University logo will be included as required.

 The Certification will be included, as required, on the first page.

 The Certification will comprise the signature, name and position title of the Registrar.

 The date the AHEGS was produced will be included as part of the Certification.

 Section 1 – The Graduate

 The student name will comprise the family name and all given names.
 It will be the name that is held in the University’s electronic central student system at the time the AHEGS is produced.